reasad/Onukabbo/README.md

 ## Introduction

-"Onukabbo" is cross platform Bangla blog site.
-It will allow Bengali bloggers to spread their voice on different issues.
+"Onukabbo" is cross platform blog site.
+It will allow bloggers to spread their voice on different issues.
 Its prime goal will be to connect bloggers with their readers more stronger and simpler way.
-Readers will be able to give feedback on post and writers will be informed about different topics to improve their writings.<>
+Readers will be able to give feedback on post and writers will be informed about different topics to improve their writings.

 Advantages / Goals of Proposed System:<br>
 ● Great user interface.<br>